Apple unveils iPadOS 17 with interactive widgets, lock screen customization, more

 At its 2023 Worldwide Developer Conference (WWDC), Apple gave us a sneak peek of iPadOS 17, the next major update for its tablet lineup.

 One of the most noticeable changes in iPadOS 17 is the ability to customize the lock screen with different widgets and styles.
-You can choose from a variety of styles, similar to the lock screen customization on your iPhone, with a new kaleidoscope effect that changes with every unlock.
+You can choose from various styles, similar to the lock screen customization on your iPhone, with a new ‘kaleidoscope effect’ that changes with every unlock.
 You can also add interactive widgets to your home screen, allowing you to play music, control smart home devices, and more directly from the widget without having to open its app.

 Live Activities, which let you track things like your Uber Eats order, sports scores, multiple timers, and more, are also coming to iPadOS 17.